Maharam extension and stationary stable processes: Refinements of the representation

 for some $c\in\mathbb{R}^{d}$.

-By extension, an $\alpha$-semi-stable process process is a process whose finite dimensional distributions are $\alpha$-semi-stable.
-Using once again results of Chapter 3 in \cite{Sato99LevPro}, one gets the following characterization of $\alpha$-semi-stable stationary processes:
+By extension, an $\alpha$-semi-stable process process is a process whose finite-dimensional distributions are $\alpha$-semi-stable.
+Using once again results of Chapter~3 in \cite{Sato99LevPro}, one gets the following characterization of $\alpha$-semi-stable stationary processes: